foureyes/csci-ua.0479-spring2021-001/slides/python/pandas-hier-agg.md

 <section markdown="block">
 ## `.set_index`

-An index can also be specified by using the `set_index` method on a frame to convert a column into an index (which returns a new frame)...
+An index can also be specified by using the `set_index` method on a `DataFrame` to convert a column into an index (which returns a new `DataFrame`)...

 __Here's an example of turning a column into an index:__ &rarr;